AK Trolls: Background

 AK Trolls came to existence in 2013 after the Gezi Park protests where protesters used social media to organize and publicize protests against the government and the authoritarian tendencies of Recep Tayyip Erdoğan.
 As a reaction, the AKP recruited 6,000 people to a new social media team, known as the New Turkey Digital Office, to promote state propaganda and orchestrate campaigns against individuals identified as being opponents of AKP.
 Internet bots are extensively used by government as well to assist paid individuals.
 AK Trolls mainly target anyone who opposes the policies of incumbent President Erdoğan, which can range from Kurdish nationalists to Kemalists.

 AK Trolls favored a 'Yes' vote for the constitutional changes sought by Erdoğan.

 2020 Twitter takedown

-Twitter safety statement: "Based on our analysis of the network’s technical indicators and account behaviors, the collection of fake and compromised accounts was being used to amplify political narratives favorable to the AK Parti, and demonstrated strong support for President Erdogan.
-We’re disclosing 7,340 accounts to the archive today."
+A Twitter safety statement released in December 2020 stated that "based on our analysis of the network's technical indicators and account behaviors, the collection of fake and compromised accounts was being used to amplify political narratives favorable to the AK Parti" and that 7,340 accounts linked to the group had been archived.

-According to Stanford Internet Observatory's report, the accounts:
+According to reports by the Stanford Internet Observatory, the accounts: